Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering: Experiments

 \subsubsection{\textbf{{Baselines}}}

-We use 6 baselines: (1) LLM without personalized context to directly answers the question, (2) LLM with access to personalized context, and (3) LLM with access to personalized context that first performs reasoning over the context to extract important aspects relevant to the question before generating the response.
+We use six baselines: (1) LLM without personalized context that directly answers the question, (2) LLM with access to the same personalized context as \rmdpwithsearchshort, and (3) LLM with access to personalized context that first performs reasoning over the context to extract important aspects relevant to the question before generating the response.
 The two latter use the prompts shown in Figures \ref{fig:baseline} and \ref{fig:baseline-cot} in Appendix \ref{app:baselines}.
 These baselines all use Nucleus sampling with a temperature of $\tau=0.1$.
-We extend the latter two baselines by doing multiple inferences and Best-of-N \citep{ichihara2025evaluation, brown2024largelanguagemonkeysscaling} to evaluate their performance when test-time compute scales, to form baselines (4) and (5).
-Additionally, we include the (6) Tree of Thoughts (ToT) \citep{tot} as a baseline, leveraging its test-time compute scaling.
+We extend the latter two baselines by doing multiple inferences and Best-of-N \citep{ichihara2025evaluation, brown2024largelanguagemonkeysscaling} and Mixture-of-N to evaluate their performance when test-time compute scales, to form baselines (5), (6), (7), and (8).
+Additionally, we include the (9) Tree of Thoughts (ToT) \citep{tot} as a baseline, leveraging its test-time compute scaling for comparison with our method.
 We follow their setup, particularly in the creative writing task, as it is the closest task they studied to personalized question answering.
 This setup consists of an intermediate planning step, where a set of plans is generated and the best plan is selected, followed by a final response generation step, where a set of responses is generated and the best response is chosen.
 For planning, we use the prompts shown in Figure~\ref{fig:plan-tot}, and for response generation, we refer to Figure~\ref{fig:gen-tot}, both in Appendix~\ref{app:baselines}.
 We observed that the baselines generate, on average, half the number of tokens compared to \({\rmdpwithsearchshort}\).
-To ensure a fair comparison, we set the best of N baselines to generate double the number of responses, with \(N = 32\) and a sampling temperature of $\tau=0.9$ to ensure diverse responses.
-For the Best-of-N approach, we utilize the method introduced in Section \ref{sec:multi-directional}.
-For ToT, following \citet{tot} and their setup for the creative writing task that is the most similar to our task, we set the tree depth to \( B = 2 \).
+To ensure a fair comparison, we set the Best-of-N and Mixture-of-N baselines to generate double the number of responses, with \(N = 32\) and a sampling temperature of $\tau=0.9$ to ensure diverse responses.
+For the Best-of-N and Mixture-of-N approach, we use the method introduced in Section \ref{sec:multi-directional}.
+For ToT, following \citet{tot} and their setup for the creative writing task that is the most similar to ours, we set the tree depth to \( B = 2 \).
 For fair comparison with \rmdpwithsearchshort, we generate \( N = 32 \) plans and responses at each node with a sampling temperature of $\tau=0.9$.
 The prompts for selecting the best plan is shown in Figure~\ref{fig:select-plan-tot} in Appendix~\ref{app:baselines}.
 For selecting the best response, we utilize the method introduced in Section \ref{sec:multi-directional}.